SAP-samples/cap-cds-hands-on/exercises/06/README.md

 using Currency from '@sap/cds/common';
 ```

-👉 To keep things tidy, delete the `db/common.cds` file.
+👉 To keep things tidy and avoid duplicate definition errors, delete the `db/common.cds` file.

 ### Add a second entity Suppliers